Comic Shop News

 Comic Shop News (also called CSN) is a weekly newspaper distributed by comic book specialty stores.
-It was launched in 1987 by Cliff Biggers and Ward Batty, both of whom have continued to edit it.
+It was launched in 1987 by Cliff Biggers and Ward Batty, and it has been published weekly for over 35 years.
+In late 2022, Comic Shop News was sold to CSN Press LLC, and it continues to be published weekly.

 History

 In 1982, Biggers and Batty became co-owners of a Marietta, Georgia, comic shop, Dr. No's, for which Biggers began writing a newsletter, The Doctor Knows.
 Realizing there was a market for an upbeat, product-focused store newsletter, they started Comic Shop News.
 At the time, DC, Marvel and other publishers were selling their own newsletters in bundles to comic shops.
 Using that distribution technique, CSN is sold in bundles to comic shops who distribute free to customers as a sales tool and to reward weekly visits.

-CSN grew to become the largest-circulation weekly in the comic book industry, and still continues as a weekly publication with over 1,800 issues published to date and over 130 million copies sold.
+CSN grew to become the largest-circulation weekly in the comic book industry, and it still continues as a weekly publication with over 1,800 issues published to date and over 130 million copies sold.
 CSN is available in over 400 comic shops worldwide, but mostly in North America.
 CSN was originally four black-and-white pages but expanded to eight pages and full color.